 - The transform is calculated every time: - o The Evaluate button is pressed. - The Substitute transform item is unselected in the Center pane and script changes have been made without the Evaluate button being clicked. - o The item upstream of it changes. - The new column is added at the right end.
-You can change the column order with Reorder Cols and the column name with Rename Cols. - If you want to carry out your transform across more than one dataset, you should Join them first.

-• If you need to do something more complex than this transform allows, try the Javascript transform.
+You can change the column order with Reorder Cols and the column name with Rename Cols. - If you want to carry out your transform across more than one dataset, you should Join them first. - If you need to do something more complex than this transform allows, try the Javascript transform. - Warnings are shown in the Warnings tab for ambiguous column references.

-2.3.44 Subtract
+2.3.45 Subtract